JhaAmitAnand/RISCV_VEGA_BOARD_ARIESV3.0_BARE_METAL/NAMASTE_WORLD/readme.txt

 riscv-none-elf-objdump -h firmware.elf
 riscv-none-elf-objdump -d firmware.elf | head -n 20

+NOTE: Here in the linker.ld we dont have a separate FLASH (Non-volatile) and RAM (Volatile) regions.
+This is designed so that the code on the device where the code is flashed, is removed from  the chip once power is lost.

+If we were to write code to be "burned" onto the chip permanently using a JTAG programmer, then our startup.S would also need to be much more complex to handle the migration of the .data section from Flash to RAM.

+We leave all those complex things for future endeavors.

 How to Flash the .BIN finally generated is something we will find in the README inside the direcotry "Executables_Post_Linking_and_Assembling"